Hirata’s Corporate Governance

 Appointment/Non-reappointment of Directors

-To ensure transparency and fairness in the nomination of both director candidates and executive officers, the Nomination and Compensation Advisory Committee, in which independent outside directors form the majority, deliberates the criteria and policies for nominating the candidates as well as candidate nomination proposals.
-The results of those deliberations are reported to the Board of Directors, which makes the decisions after receiving reports from the Nomination and Compensation Advisory Committee on the basis of the candidates’ knowledge, experience, ability, performance evaluations and other factors.
+To ensure transparency and fairness in the nomination of both director candidates and executive officers, the Nomination and Compensation Advisory Committee, in which independent outside directors, one of whom serves as chair, form the majority, deliberates the criteria and policies for nominating the candidates as well as candidate nomination proposals.
+The results of those deliberations are reported to the Board of Directors, which makes the decisions after receiving reports from the Nomination and Compensation Advisory Committee on the basis of the candidates’ knowledge, experience, ability, performance evaluations, and other factors.

 If a director or executive officer breaks the law or acts in a manner contrary to the Articles of Incorporation or internal regulations, or should it be recognized that there is a difficulty to perform duties properly due to physical or mental breakdown or a lack of ability, in such cases the Board of Directors will consider dismissal after having received a report from the Nomination and Compensation Advisory Committee.